JayminJ10/CS325_Group/README.md

 ## Game Description

-In **Candle Quest**, you embody a courageous candle on a quest through a world engulfed in darkness.
+In **Wander Light**, you embody a courageous candle on a quest through a world engulfed in darkness.
 Illuminate your path, solve intricate puzzles, and overcome platforming challenges.
 But beware — your flame is your lifeline.
 As you move, your stamina depletes, causing your light to dim.
 Replenish your energy to keep the darkness at bay and continue your journey.

 ---